AustinPoulson/Open-AI-API-Node-Template/README.md

 # Open-AI-API-Node-Template

-A basic template for requests to the Open AI API.
-The goal is to use this as a reference when making GPT enabled bots.
+This as a reference for myself when making GPT enabled bots.
+It's basic template for requests to the Open AI API.

 Inspired by: https://github.com/openai/openai-quickstart-node/tree/master